 He has no secrets he has not long since shared with others.
 Should something unmentionable nevertheless befall him, he prefers to forget it.
 Anything that might tarnish the parade of optimism and positivism is avoided.
 Whatever he thinks, intends, and does is displayed with conviction and warmth.["Psychological Typology," Ibid, par.
 973.]

-Although everyone is affected by objective data, the extravert's thoughts, decisions and behavior are determined by them.
+Although everyone is affected by objective data, the extravert's thoughts, decisions and or are determined by them.
 Personal views and the inner life take second place to outer conditions.